ilyakudin/rsschool-cv/cv.md

 - Training lessons on Figma.

 ## English
 My English level is A2 (Pre-intermediate).
-Also in the near future I'm going to improve my level of English
+Also in the near future I'm going to improve my level of English.